 For customers that haven’t yet signed up for the WaterSmart Portal, information is also available on your water bill.
 Every bill provides information on the gallons per person per day used during the billing period.

-The City has implemented water waste patrols to identify properties that are not complying with the City's prohibition on water waste.
-When water waste is identified, Santa Rosa Water will contact property owners to inform them of the issue and to provide education and resources for efficient irrigation practices.
+The City of Santa rosa has implemented water waste patrols to identify properties that are not complying with the existing prohibition on water waste.
+When water waste is identified, Santa Rosa Water will contact account holders to inform them of the issue and to provide education and resources for efficient irrigation practices.
 Customers are responsible for managing and repairing their irrigation systems to avoid overspray, runoff and excessive use.

 If water waste is occurring at a property, try to contact them first.
 If you are unable to contact the property or identify which property is responsible, report the issue to Santa Rosa by going to srcity.org/WaterWaste.
 Our technicians will investigate the matter and follow up as needed.
 You can report water waste that you see anywhere in the City to our team.

 Although washing vehicles at home is allowed with some measures in place, Santa Rosa Water recommends taking all cars to a professional car wash for a few reasons.
 One reason is to save water -a professional car wash uses less water per car than a home car wash with the hose running.
 The second reason is that wash water has the potential to transport materials attached to the vehicle such as soap, metal shavings from brake dust and rotors, vehicle fluids (engine oil, antifreeze, transmission fluid) and road contaminants to the storm drain.
 These can be harmful to water quality and creek habitats.

 If you wash at home, and have considered alternative discharge methods, such as discharging to the sewer, and those are not possible, the following practices are recommended:

 If you see someone washing their car at home, please share these tips or direct them to streetstocreeks.org for more information.